 Mesothelioma mainly affects the lining of the lungs (pleural mesothelioma), although it can also affect the lining of the tummy (peritoneal mesothelioma), heart or testicles.

-More than 2,600 people are diagnosed with the condition each year in the UK.
-Most cases are diagnosed in people aged 60 to 80, and men are affected more commonly than women.
+More than 2,700 people are diagnosed with mesothelioma each year in the UK.
+Most cases are diagnosed in people aged 75 and over, and men are affected more commonly than women.

 Symptoms of mesothelioma

 The symptoms of mesothelioma tend to develop gradually over time.
-They typically don't appear until several decades after exposure to asbestos.
+They typically do not appear until several decades after exposure to asbestos.

 Symptoms of mesothelioma in the lining of the lungs include:

 - shortness of breath